CAFxX/regexp2go/README.md

 regexp2go is an alternate backend for the `regexp` package that allows to perform ahead-of-time compilation of regular expressions to Go code.

+This is similar in spirit to [re2go](https://re2c.org/manual/manual_go.html), but aiming for compatibility with the Go `regexp` package.

 :warning: This is an experimental PoC that currently implements only a subset of the functionalities and optimizations present in the full `regexp` package.